Program Information and Requirements

 The Application Process

 Research topics identified by the Technical Directorates at AFRL/WPAFB are posted on the DAGSI web site by mid-October each year.
 Each topic has a short description along with a technical point of contact within the directorate.
-Applications may be submitted any time between December 15 and January 31.
+Applications may be submitted any time between December 15 and the end of January.

 Application materials include:

 - Application forms (one for student, one for faculty)

 - Budget proposal, with required cost share commitment (source(s) and amounts; see below)